| [ back to Tutorials

 Registration fee: 150 EUR

-The past decade has shown a phenomenal growth in wireless communications.
+ABSTRACT The past decade has shown a phenomenal growth in wireless communications.

 Cellular systems have been standardized and Personal Communication